Heroin Addiction Treatment in Orange County, CA

 Heroin is so highly addictive because the body quickly builds a tolerance to the drug, meaning that a person will need to increase the dosage and frequency of use to feel the same high they felt when they began using; sometimes known as “chasing the dragon”.

-Despite being an illegal and extremely addictive drug heroin use and addiction affects nearly 9 million people.
-Thone that use heroin are often aware of the negative social, physical, and psychological effects of the drug, but continue to use the drug despite the negative effects.
+Despite being an illegal and extremely addictive drug heroin use and addiction affects over 10 million people.
+Those that use heroin are often aware of the negative social, physical, and psychological effects of the drug, but continue to use the drug despite the negative effects.
 Frequent users will encounter financial issues, experience an inability to get or hold a job or to develop and maintain relationships or interests.

 Once heroin is ingested the drug enters the brain and the depressant chemicals elicit feelings of euphoria and relaxation in the user.
 Heroin masks the ability to feel pain and produces a feeling of detachment and numbness.
 For those who have experienced traumatic events, this can be used as a form of escape.